timschneeb/RootlessJamesDSP/BUILD_ROOT.md

-This app behaves differently than the original app:
+**This app behaves differently than the original app:**

 * Different preset file format (.tar); you can't import old presets
 * No separate configurations for speaker/bluetooth/usb/wired; there's one active category for all

+### Restore original app

+Uninstall this app, download original app APK: https://github.com/Magisk-Modules-Repo/ainur_jamesdsp/raw/master/JamesDSPManager.apk and install it.